Armley Gyratory

 After two rounds of public consultation the designs have evolved, with feedback being used to understand the features that are most important to local people, which have been retained and enhanced in the new design.
 The updated designs will:

-This page was last updated in February 2023.
+This page was last reviewed in Feb 2024.